philemonnwanne/altschool-cloud-exercises/Month-02/Exercise-09/exercise-09.md

 #### Procedure:

-To solve this I had to first figure out the netmask from the given CIDR (/29)
+To solve this first figure out the netmask from the given CIDR (/29)

 > Note:
-Th CIDR indicates the total number of active bits (1's) which also indicate the network portion of the IP address Converting it to binary then gives:
+The CIDR indicates the total number of active bits (1's) which also indicate the network portion of the IP address Converting it to binary then gives:

 **Network Portion:** 1's

 **Host Portion:** 0's

-Netmask Binary: **11111111.11111111.11111111.11111000**
+**Netmask Binary:** 11111111.11111111.11111111.11111000

-<sub>Then inorder to convert the netmask address from binary to decimal I applied the following formular:</sub>
+Then inorder to convert the netmask address from binary to decimal I applied the following formular

 > Note: In the binary system there are only 1s and 0s.
 Depending on their position in the octet, they get different values.
 Each position is a power of 2.
 To get the decimal number you have to sum up those number.